DCLRL/dclrl.github.io/index.md

 Like all of LREC, the workshop will be held in a hybrid fashion, with options for in-person and remote participation.

-# Schedule
+# Preliminary Schedule

 A final schedule is coming soon.
-The workshop will be held from 9am to 1pm on June 24th, at LREC 2022.
-There will be a coffee break from 10:30-11:00.

-Each paper will be presented with an oral presentation.
+Each paper will receive an oral presentation (whether in-person or remote), with 12 minutes for presenting and 3 minutes for questions.

+*9-9:10am*
+Opening remarks (Constantine Lignos)

+*9:10-9:40am*
+Invited talk (TBD)

+*9:40-10:30am*
+Oral presentations I (three talks)

+*11-12:50pm*
+Oral presentations II (four talks)

+*12:50-1pm*
+Closing remarks (Constantine Lignos)

 # Accepted Papers